Frequently Asked Questions (FAQs)

 • Touch Screen - Optional but recommended for production.

 We recommend the largest monitor reasonable for your application: Testing large harnesses?
 Choose a large screen.
 CableEye testers do not limit your choice.
-CableEye tester software version B1188 or later is PC Touch Screen compatible giving you the option of removing other peripherals from your production workstation.
+CableEye tester software version B1188 or later is giving you the option of removing other peripherals from your production workstation.

 You may use a network printer to print reports.
 Two or more printers may be used simultaneously.
 For example, you may wish to have one for printing reports and another for printing labels.